gitlabhq/gitlabhq/doc/ci/docker/using_docker_build.md

 Docker-in-Docker works well, and is the recommended configuration, but it is not without its own challenges:

-- By enabling `--docker-privileged`, you are effectively disabling all of the security mechanisms of containers and exposing your host to privilege escalation which can lead to container breakout.
-For more information, check out the official Docker documentation on
-  [Runtime privilege and Linux capabilities][docker-cap].
 - When using docker-in-docker, each job is in a clean environment without the past history.
 Concurrent jobs work fine because every build gets it's own instance of Docker engine so they won't conflict with each other.
 But this